carolynlupi/Tech-Blog-MVC/README.md

 12. From there, you can utilize applications such as Insomnia to test the functionality of the routes within the program and make edits to both the front-end and back-end of the code base.

-## Credits

-Much of this application code followed outline code within the week-14 mini project, as well as the code my team wrote while working on project-2.
-I also collaborated with a tutor (Joem Casusi), the class TAs (Mark Alfano & Jennifer Trevisoto), and the class instructor (Jonathan Dionne) to correct some of the final errors I was running into regarding the edit/delete functionality of blog posts, and session cookie set up.

 ## Features

 Features of this application include the users ability to create an account, where their login info will be hashed and saved to a database and validated at a later login with session storage.
 Visitors of the site will be able to see the homepage or public feed without needing to create an account, however will be prompted to set up an account when trying to access specific blogs or when trying to create posts.
 Once an account has been created the site features access to the dashboard page which gives users space to store their own created content, interact with other users posts (i.e. leave comments), and edit and delete their own posts.